ReferenceType/H264Sharp/README.md

 ```

 ## Converter
+Significant development effort has been spent here to deliver best possible performance.
+It was impactful to improve format conversions as much as possible especially for mobile platforms.

 Color format conversion (RGB <-> YUV) has optional configuration where you can provide number of threads on parallelisation.
 <br/>Using 1 thread consumes least cpu cycles(minimum context switch) and most efficient but it may be slower.
-<br/>Performance depends on image size, your system memory speed, core IPC, cache and many other factors, so your milage may vary.
+<br/>Performance of parallel proccesing depends on image size, memory speed, core IPC, cache size and many other factors, so your milage may vary.

 You can configure on RGB to YUV conversion SIMD support.
 By default highest supported instruction set will be selected on runtime
 For example, if AVX2 is enabled it wont run SSE version